Adrian Woodruffe-Peacock: Ecology

 Woodruffe-Peacock compiled a Critical Catalogue of Lincolnshire Plants (1894–1900), superseded by his Check-List of Lincolnshire Plants (1909), allegedly based on an analysis of half a million observations.
-In compiling the checklist he worked with botanists including: C.S.
-Stow, W. W.Mason, A. Bennet, J. Britten, W.H.
-Beeby, F.A.
-Lees, and Canon Fowler.
+In compiling the checklist he worked with Selina Catherine Stow and James Britten among others.

 He took a leading role in the foundation of the Lincolnshire Naturalists' Union in 1893, serving as organizing secretary in 1895 and president in 1905.
 He was the prime mover in establishing a museum for Lincolnshire, his extensive herbarium forming an integral part of its original collections and the foundation of the city and county museum's herbarium.
 He was elected a fellow of both the Linnean Society and the Geological Society in 1895.

 Among his achievements was the pioneering of the small-scale ecological survey.
 He also appreciated the mechanisms of dispersal, a neglected aspect of British ecology, which he approached through the careful study of microhabitats.
 As the result of "half a dozen visits" to a Lincolnshire beck during a dry summer when the water was low, he noted over 58 species growing, coming from the seeds he had dispersed by the stream.
 He was also a pioneer in plotting the distribution of plants.
 As early as 1894 he had 20,000 "place notes" on the distribution of plant species tabulated in his "Locality Register".

 He published an article, "A fox-covert study" in the Journal of Ecology, recently founded by botanist Arthur Tansley.
 The two eventually met on a field trip to Mildenhall in Suffolk and, surprisingly, since Tansley was an avowed atheist, became close friends.
 By this point Woodruffe-Peacock had been working on a detailed study, Rock-soil flora of Lincolnshire, for many years, and Tansley, impressed, offered to contribute £300 towards its publication.

 Owing to poor health, Woodruffe-Peacock was never able to make the necessary revisions and only a small section was ever published, the rest of the manuscript passing into the archives of Cambridge University Library.
-According to Brian J. Ford, these extensive notes show him to be ahead of his time in his approach to natural history.
+According to Brian J. Ford, these extensive notes show him to be "ahead of his time" in his approach to natural history.

 Personal

-Woodruffe-Peacock was tall and broad in proportion, but his health did not match up to his stature: most of his life he suffered from chronic hay fever and rheumatism.
+Woodruffe-Peacock suffered for much of his life from chronic hay fever and rheumatism.

 In 1920, by now Rector of Grayingham, he suffered an emotional setback when his sister Mabel died.
 A combination of this, the pressures of his new appointment, and the disappointment of his magnum opus requiring so many revisions, saw his health break down.
 He died on 3 February 1922 and was buried in an unmarked grave beside his sister.